-The basic erection sequence for a Reinforced Earth structure can be summarized in these steps:
+The basic construction sequence for a Reinforced Earth structure can be summarized in these steps:

-- Prepare the site including excavation and installation of drainage systems if required. - Form and pour leveling pad (see Step A-3 for tolerances). - Set and brace the initial course of facing panels, which consists of alternating half- and full-height panels. - Use wood wedges and clamps to hold panels in position. - Attach filter cloth with adhesive. - Spread and compact backfill in lifts up to 1 or 2 inches above the lowest level of panel tie strips - Connect reinforcing strips to panel tie strips. - Spread and compact backfill in lifts to within 3 or 5 inches of the top of the half panels. - Place bearing pads and set the second course of full panels - Repeat cycle of backfilling and compacting in lifts, connecting strips, placing filter cloth and bearing pads and setting panels until design height is reached. - As each course is completed, remove the wooden wedges from the panels in the course three levels below. - Set top panels; connect strips, complete backfilling and compaction. - Remove all wedges and clamps. - Install concrete coping, traffic barriers, or any C.I.P. concrete as required.
+- Prepare the site including excavation, proofrolling and installation of drainage systems if required. - Survey and stake out wall location. - Form and pour leveling pad. - Set and brace the initial course of facing panels, which consists of alternating half and full-height panels. - Use wooden wedges and clamps to hold panels in position. - Attach geotextile with adhesive. - Spread and compact backfill in lifts (10" max) up to 1 or 2 in. above the lowest level of panel tie strips. - Connect reinforcing strips to panel tie strips. - Spread and compact backfill in lifts to within 3 or 5 in. of the top of the half panels. - Place bearing pads and set the second course of full panels. - Repeat cycle of backfilling and compacting in lifts, connecting reinforcing strips, placing geotextile and bearing pads, and setting panels until the design height is reached.

+- As each course is completed, remove the wooden wedges from the panels in the course three levels below. - Set top panels, connect reinforcing strips, and complete backfilling and compaction. - Remove all wedges and clamps. - Install concrete coping, traffic barriers, or any C.I.P. concrete as required.